shawnbrown/datatest/docs/tutorial/reference-data.rst

-Since Jervis Bay Territory has such a small population, we are going to allow this omission with the following change:
+Since Jervis Bay Territory has such a small population, we are going to accept this omission with the following change:

 .. tabs::